Highest Point in Every U.S. State

 Wheeler Peak is the highest point in New Mexico.
 Wheeler Peak is located in the Sangre de Cristo Mountains, which are the Rocky Mountains’ southernmost subrange.

-A plaque at Wheeler Peak:
+A plaque is located at Wheeler Peak:

 Named in honor of Major George Montague Wheeler (1832–1909) who for ten years led a party of surveyors and naturalists collecting geologic, biologic, planimetric and topographic data in New Mexico and six other southwestern states.